 Fuse in the battery circuit is primarily required for protection against short circuit in the battery cable run.
 The size of this fuse has to be equal to or larger than the rated continuous DC input current of the inverter at Column (2).
-Further, the Amp rating of the fuse used for protecting a battery cable against short circuit has to be lower than the Ampacity of the cable so that the fuse blows before the cable insulation is damaged due to overheating as a result of fault current higher than the Ampacity of the cables provided with the Inverter Installation Kits are lower than the Ampacity of cables provided with the Kit.
+Further, the Amp rating of the fuse used for protecting a battery cable against short circuit has to be lower than the Ampacity of the cable so that the fuse blows before the cable insulation is damaged due to overheating as a result of fault current higher than the Ampacity of the cable.
+The Amp ratings of fuses provided with the Inverter Installation Kits are lower than the Ampacity of cables provided with the Kit.